-The plug-in car grant – together with 0% company-car tax on electric cars during the 2020/21 financial year – is designed to encourage people to switch to cleaner vehicles, thus reducing overall CO2 emissions and helping to meet the Government's increasingly stringent emissions targets.
+The plug-in car grant – together with 0% company-car tax on electric cars during the 2020/21 financial year – is designed to encourage people to switch to cleaner electric cars and vans, thus reducing overall CO2 emissions and helping to meet the Government's increasingly stringent emissions targets.

 It also makes zero-emissions vehicles more affordable: generally, battery-electric vehicles are more expensive than petrol and diesel equivalents, and while parity is expected in the coming years, higher purchase prices today can be off-putting for some electric or plug-in buyers.

 In 2019, electric cars made up around 1% of new car sales, and the need to increase that figure is clear.
-To date, the the plug-in car grant has helped tens of thousands of buyers purchase low and zero-emissions vehicles.
+That number already looks to be improving through 2020; to date, the plug-in car grant has helped thousands of buyers purchase low and zero-emissions vehicles.